This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 Put everything you have into making these marketing channels work for you.
 Test everything possible before moving on to another.
 Should, in case you can’t find your sweet spot over there.

 At least give each marketing channel three to six months before deciding whether it suits you.
-And don’t waste time on traffic techniques that don’t yield a meaningful result.
+Don’t waste time on traffic techniques that don’t yield a meaningful result.

-If a traffic technique brings you the required result, continue doing it; if not, try another traffic tactic.
+If a traffic technique produces the required result, continue using it; if not, try another traffic tactic.

 Track and Measure Your Progress

-Something significant here is that you should always measure your progress with analytics tools like Google Analytics.
-It is free for you to use.
+Something significant here is that you should always measure your progress with analytics tools like Google Analytics, which is free to use.

 Don’t judge website traffic value by your instinct or imagination.

-It doesn’t matter how many people subscribe to your newsletter daily, hundreds of comments on each blog post, millions of page views per day.
+It doesn’t matter how many people subscribe to your newsletter daily, how many comments there are on each blog post, or how many millions of page views there are per day.

-If you’re not making profits on your investment to get all these metrics to their level, you’re not in business.
+If you’re not making profits on your investment in bringing all these metrics to their current level, you’re not in business.

 Take a moment to read this article to learn some proven strategies to market your brand-new blog effectively without spending money on advertising.